ZoanVR/ue4-style-guide/README.md

 ## Middle Fix (IMPORTANT!)

-We very often have to make plugins or to integrate projects, and having to deal with duplicated asset names and some times path conflicts.
+Very often we have to include plugins or integrate projects, sometimes it results in duplicated asset names and file path conflicts.

-For this matter, we've adopted a middle fix convention for project and plugin assets in general... for example:
+For this matter, we've adopted a middle fix convention for project and plugin assets... for example:

 > BP_ZVR_GameMode (A Game Mode Blueprint from our ZOAN Virtual Reality plugin)
 >